nataliewakx-lab/Ice-nucleation-analysis/README.md

 * n_ice(T) represents the number of droplets frozen at temperature T,
 * n_total represents the total number of droplets analysed.

-Fraction-frozen curves were generated to compare the ice nucleation behaviour of cement-related materials and control samples.
-The workflow included data cleaning, numerical analysis, and visualisation of experimental freezing behaviour.

 The code performs:
 - Data cleaning and outlier handling